 - We have a teaching partner who has dedicated time to provide pastoral support around the school.
 She works with children individually or in groups.

-- Our Inclusion Lead, Mrs Curtis, coordinates pastoral support in school and provides training for staff.
-She also liaises with the Local Authority Early Help Team when external agency involvement is needed.
+- Our Headteacher, Miss Porter, with the support of our Acting Inclusions Lead, Mrs Pinless, coordinates pastoral support in school.
+They also provide training for staff and liaise with the Local Authority Early Help Team when external agency involvement is needed.

 - Our Early Help Advisor can come into school to meet with parents and school staff to draw up a plan of support.

 - We have a school nurse linked to Leckhampton.
 You can speak directly with the school nurse team or we can refer you as a school.

 There are also agencies which you can contact independently should you wish to do so, who might be able to help and provide the support for your family.

 Below you will find contact details for agencies within Gloucestershire.

 The Family Information Service offers a wide range of information to support families, children and young people from 0 – 19 years of age (25 for young people with additional needs).
 This includes information on finding and choosing childcare, such as local day nurseries, playgroups, childminders, children’s centres, out of school clubs and holiday playschemes.